 My mentoring of junior scientists can be described as: 1) Discussions or collaborations involving algorithms, software development, and calculations with students and postdoctoral members, 2) Contributions to projects and papers in which I am not necessarily an author, 3) Teaching in a classroom.
 In the next paragraphs I give examples in which the work has enabled advance junior scientists’ careers and scientific knowledge.

 During a multi-year long project, I worked in depth on a software package that enables automated assignment of sparsely labeled proteins.
 I was responsible for much of the machine learning genetic algorithm code, the C++ spin diffusion modeling from the MD trajectories, and importantly for informing other grad students of the principles of calculation and in using the software, notably Qi Gao and Rob Williams in the group of Jim Prestegard (UGA).
 The core software and use featured strongly in both of their PhD dissertations as well as in my own.
 I felt responsible for all my coworkers to know the basic principles of the genetic algorithm, and the computational aspects of the work including the subtle details having to do with the protein structures that were examined.
 Likewise, in another long project, in my collaborative work on the Skp1 protein, I wrote computational software to model NMR relaxation rates from MD simulations.
 In this context, I taught all those involved in the Skp1 project how to use the programs I had created, and one result was determination of ligand epitope and the resulting conformational change of the protein-ligand system necessary for function.
 David Thieker, one of Rob Wood’s graduate students and very adept at MD and protein structure, benefited in his PhD from the NMR software, training in C++, as well as statistical methods.
 In all projects I participated strongly in the molecular calculations, and having more experience in science, made sure that all involved knew the details of the calculations and the subtleties and limitations of any software use, not just my own.
 Furthermore, at RPI I managed the various software programs the group used and was always on hand for advice on how to use and implement.
 While there, I gave a graduate student about 20 microseconds of molecular dynamics (MD) trajectories of Arixtra and several charge modified forms, along with a range of different MD calculated NMR observables (Joel Janke’s thesis was about comparing Gromacs and Amber in particular conformational populations).
 Most recently, I used my newly developed software Ligand GA to initiate a portion of the PhD work of Xu Yang by generating an in silico designed glycoprotein enrichment tool; Xu learned basics of Matlab, genetic algorithms, and aspects of computationally generated small molecules and is now in the process of synthesis (poster listed in CV).
 I always am on hand to aid graduate students and postdocs (and faculty) with algorithms, computing, molecular chemistry, and physics and mathematical techniques.
+All of the graduate students I have worked with (except Xu Yang who is still in school) have graduated and gone on to successful careers in molecular work.